 - Physicality: light

-In-depth discovery of this stunning waterfall system on both the Argentina and Brazil sides of the border.
+A solo trip with a guide, for In-depth discovery of this stunning waterfall system on both the Argentina and Brazil sides of the border.

 Easter Island Adventure